pfeodrippe/vybe/README.md

 ## Vybe

-A Clojure framework for game dev (in alpha level).
+A Clojure framework for game dev (alpha).

 Check <https://vybegame.dev> for documentation o/